 - $ sudo rm -r /Library/Application\ Support/Apple/Remote\ Desktop/

 Close the Terminal application

 This will uninstall your Apple Remote Desktop client successfully.
-It’s a lengthy and time consuming procedure and needs extra care to uninstall software.
+It’s a lengthy and time-consuming procedure and needs extra care to uninstall software.
 If these commands are not typed correctly, then you may encounter serious system issues.
 Hence, it’s better to use the Remo Privacy Cleaner tool that can uninstall and remove your unused programs including your Apple Remote Desktop client in just one click.
-It’s a easiest and the best way to get rid of all your unused programs and junk data on your Mac machines.
+It’s the easiest and the best way to get rid of all your unused programs and junk data on your Mac machines.